Skip to main content

 More information about SSO with GSuite can be found here.

-1. Login into your Keycloak Admin Console
+1. Log in to your Keycloak Admin Console

-2. Go to the Clients
+2. Go to Clients

 1. Download this client configuration file: Keycloak awork Client Configuration